 Project brief

 Designed as a family-oriented Indian cuisine pub, the venue blends traditional warmth with a contemporary Indian-inspired twist, creating an inviting and culturally rich environment.
-A key objective was delivering a durable, high-performance flooring solution capable of withstanding the demands of a busy pub setting, while also complementing the overall interior design.
+A key objective was to deliver a durable, high-performance flooring solution capable of withstanding the demands of a busy pub setting while also complementing the overall interior design.

 Due to the aged and highly variable condition of the existing subfloor, a comprehensive preparation strategy was essential.
 This ensured a stable, level base capable of supporting the specified J2-rated finishes and delivering long-term durability under heavy footfall.